j4sum/j4sum/README.md

 - 🔭 I’m currently working on the website for Ignite Hubs

-- 🌱 I’m currently learning JS on The Complete JavaScript Course on Udemy
+- 🌱 I’m currently finishing JS on The Complete JavaScript Course on Udemy

 - 👯 I’m looking to collaborate on Edtech projects